lavoy/FMFrameMaker/README.markdown

 #### Requirements

-FrameMaker uses simple APIs and is compatable all the way back to iOS 2.0.
+FrameMaker uses simple APIs and is compatible all the way back to iOS 2.0.

 ### ARC